-REVIEW OF THE INDEPENDENT AUDITORS The company's auditors, BDO South Africa Incorporated, have reviewed these results.
+REVIEW OF THE INDEPENDENT AUDITORS

+The company's auditors, BDO South Africa Incorporated, have reviewed these results.
 Their unqualified review conclusion is available for inspection at the registered office of the company.
 The auditor's report does not necessarily report on all of the information contained in this announcement/financial results.
 Shareholders are therefore advised that in order to obtain a full understanding of the nature of the auditor's engagement they should obtain a copy of the auditor's report together with the accompanying financial information from the issuer's registered office.

-STATEMENT OF RESPONSIBILITY for R17.0 million.
+STATEMENT OF RESPONSIBILITY

+The preparation of the group's consolidated results was supervised by the Financial Director, Mr TJW Holden, BCom, CA (SA).

+SUBSEQUENT EVENTS

+The remaining 33% of Highway Mail was acquired for R21.3 million.
+A further 25% interest in Capital Media was acquired for R17.0 million.
 Interests of 50.1% in Response24 and 50% in Afristay were acquired.

+DIVIDENDS

 The board has declared a dividend of 60.00 cents (2018: 60.00 cents) per ordinary share (gross) and a preference dividend of 490.00 cents (2018: 490.00 cents) per preference share (gross) for the year ended 30 June 2019.

-The preparation of the group's consolidated results was supervised by the Financial Director, Mr TJW Holden, BCom, CA (SA).
-SUBSEQUENT EVENTS The remaining 33% of Highway Mail was acquired for R21.3 million.
-A further 25% interest in Capital Media was acquired the Dividend has been declared out of current profits available for distribution the Dividend Withholding Tax rate is 20% the gross dividend amount is 60.00 cents per ordinary share and 490.00 cents per preference share for shareholders